Core Beliefs and Strategy

-Third, we recognize that many will not be able to participate in a full Bible read through program.
+Third, we recognize that, for various reasons, many will not be able to participate in a full Bible read through program.
 We provide a list of some of those that might not be able to do a full read through - and we suggest abbreviated reading plans be developed for these groups.

 Fourth, we recognize that it is not the reading of the Bible that leads to salvation.
 Salvation is only provided by His Spirit and the indwelling effort of justification.

 Fifth, we recognize clearly that the Bride of Christ is necessary for understanding the Bible.
-We cannot number or adequately value the importance of the insights helpful in understanding the Bible that we have been provided with via the Holy Spirit working through the teachings of our Church.
-We are blessed often by the Music which accompanies and supports the instruction as well!
+We cannot number or adequately value the importance of the insights helpful in understanding the Bible that we have been provided with via the Holy Spirit working through the teachings of His Church.

 Sixth and finally, we recognize that adoption of the New Reformation may be difficult for some - coming at a difficult time in our tumultuous culture.
 Our Church leaders need our prayers.
 We will pray for our Church leaders for wisdom on how to address this New Reformation - and we will pray for our Church leaders regardless.
 As we have noted and again emphasize here, leading our Church during these times is very difficult.
 We encourage all who read this to pray for them as well.